Articles

 It is both.
 The question is how you respond to it.

-What Gartner actually means by intelligent applications
+What does Gartner mean by intelligent applications?

 The term sounds like marketing.
 It is not.
 Gartner uses it to describe a specific set of capabilities that modern applications need to have.
 Adaptive experiences that respond to individual user behavior.
 Embedded intelligence that makes decisions rather than just presenting data.
 Autonomous orchestration that handles workflows without constant human intervention.
 Composable architecture that can be extended without rebuilding.
 Connected data that flows across systems rather than sitting in silos.